-5.6.2.1 Application for Federal Assistance (SF-424)

-(PDF) File Naming Convention: ControlNumber_LeadOrganization_App424.pdf
+5.6.2.1 Application for Federal Assistance (SF-424) (PDF) File Naming Convention: ControlNumber_LeadOrganization_App424.pdf

-The Standard Form 424 (Standard Form 424-Revised 12/4/2023) can be found on the OCED eXCHANGE website under the Application Forms and Templates section.
-The SF-424 represents the government-wide standard form for grant application packages, and requires basic information about the applicant (name, address, telephone number, type of applicant, etc.), including a list of sources of proposed funding and a description of the proposed project.
+The Standard Form (SF-424) represents the government-wide standard form for grant application packages, and requires basic information about the applicant (name, address, telephone number, type of applicant, etc.), including a list of sources of proposed funding and a description of the proposed project.
 Complete all required fields in accordance with the instructions on the form.

-In Field 21 of the SF-424, the authorized representative must certify and agree with the Certification and Assurances found at https://energy.gov/management/office-management/operational-management/financial-assistance-forms.
+In Field 21 of the SF-424, the authorized representative must certify and agree with the Certification and Assurances found at http://energy.gov/management/office-management/operational-management/financial-assistance-forms.